Bartvds/mocha-unfunk-reporter/README.md

 ## What?

-Unfunk-reporter is a minimal `spec`-style console reporter for [mocha](http://visionmedia.github.io/mocha/) that doesn't confuse lesser console environments with funky display modes, line overwrites, cursor tricks, escape codes or weird encodings.
+This is a minimal `Spec`-style console reporter for [mocha](http://visionmedia.github.io/mocha/) that doesn't confuse lesser console environments with funky display modes, line overwrites, cursor tricks, escape codes or weird encodings.

-Main use-case is running mocha's node module embedded in external tools though IDE's like WebStorm, basic consoles and buffered output.
-It could easily be adapted to alternate unfunky displays.
-Tested in `grunt-mocha-test` (and similar) but works in all mocha node.js module flavors if you pass it to mocha as `reporter`.
+Main use-case is running mocha's node module, embedded in external tools in IDE's like WebStorm or in other setups with only basic consoles or buffered output.

-The reporter does *not* extend mocha's default Base reporter prototype, because that is a main source of funkyness, so not all of mocha's reporter related options are supported.
+The reporter does *not* extend mocha's default Base reporter prototype, because that is a main source of funkyness, so not all of mocha's reporter related features are supported.

-It defaults to colorless display but there is a option to enable ANSI colors.
-It's a global option since we don't extend mocha's Base reporter so can't get the useColor parameter (and it's not even exposed to Mocha's module options anyway).

 ## Notes

-* There's a object compare diff output (tested with chai equal/deepEqual/jsonOf etc)
+* There's an object-compare diff output powered by [objectDiff](https://github.com/NV/objectDiff.js), wirks nicely with [chai](http://chaijs.com/)'s equal/deepEqual/jsonOf etc.
 * I would like to add string diff support but it will be tricky to do without depending on colors.
+* The reporter should easily be adapted to alternate unfunky display modes, I might even support browser consoles or remote logging.

 ## Usage

-Install in your project using `npm install mocha-unfunk-reporter`, maybe global for command line mocha.
+Install in your project using `npm install mocha-unfunk-reporter`.
 Then use `mocha-unfunk-reporter` as mocha's `reporter` parameter.

 ## Options

-Pass extra options using process.env (until I find a better way)
+Pass extra options using process.env.
+It's a global option since we don't extend mocha's Base reporter so can't access the useColor parameter

 ````
-//enable colors using ANSI codes (nothing against some optional functional funk :)
+// enable colors using ANSI codes (nothing against some optional functional funk :)

 process.env['mocha-unfunk-color'] = true;
 ````

 ## Versions

+* 0.1.8 - works with grunt-mocha
 * 0.1.7 - package.json repos url fix
 * 0.1.6 - tight .npmignore
 * 0.1.5 - basic object diff